CompVis/stable-diffusion/README.md

 ## Changes

+ * v1.11 (pending)
+   * Created a feature branch named **yunsaki-morphing-dream** which adds experimental support for iteratively modifying the prompt and its parameters.
+Please see[ Pull Request #86](https://github.com/lstein/stable-diffusion/pull/86) for a synopsis of how this works.
+Note that when this feature is eventually added to the main branch, it will may be modified significantly.

 * v1.10 (25 August 2022)
    * A barebones but fully functional interactive web server for online generation of txt2img and img2img.